a7hybnj2/MacOS_KillKey/README.md

 ## TODO

-- [ ] running in a while 1: gets things cooking.
+- [x] running in a while 1: gets things cooking.
 Need to make this check every few seconds not @ 4GHz
+	- Just added a sleep(1)
 - [ ] Change the name?
 I think KillKey might not what people expect a utility like this to be called.
 	- quitKey
 	- securityKey